TheFox/timr/README.md

 ## Tasks

-A Task can has a name and a description.
-A Task can has multiple Tracks.
-One Track can has only one Task as parent.
+A Task can have a name and a description.
+A Task can have multiple Tracks.
+One Track can have only one Task as parent.

 A Track is atomic.
 It's the smallest time unit.
 It's a time span presented by a begin date time and end date time.
 All date times are stored as UTC and converted temporary to your local timezone.